Pramod-GG/portfolio/README.md

 ## ⭐ Acknowledgment

-This project was developed as part of my Java Full Stack Internship.
+This project was developed as part of my Java Full-Stack Development Internship.